pfaeffli/clockodo-mcp-server/.junie/guidelines.md

 2. Make the smallest changes possible.
 3. Have fast feedback loops.
 Always use text boxes for approval or rejection so I can give feedback.
 4. Focus on the most essential parts.
 Do not give verbose feedback if not asked.
+5. Only stage commits, do not commit on your own.
+Do not push to the repository.

 ## Project-specific